 Simply put, since 25 May 2018 all companies working within the European market have to be compliant with a new set of data privacy regulations known as GDPR or General Data Protection Regulation.

 The European Union accepted GDPR in April 2016 and the deadline given to companies to comply by was 25 May 2018.
 The legislation aims to give individuals more options to control how their personal data is held by organisations.
-The deadline given to companies to comply is 25 May 2018.
-In addition, you must have processes ready to handle data requests from any individual.

-For some organisations (those whose core business entail processing personal data or those who are (part of a) governmental organisation, it may mean having to appoint a data protection officer.
+For organisations whose core business entails processing personal data or organisations that are (part of) a governmental organisation, it may mean having to appoint a data protection officer.
 Read more on this below.

 GDPR affects your entire organisation: IT and your systems, legal, HR, accounts and, of course, marketing and sales.
 The bottom line, not only is there a lot to consider but you need to ensure your business is fully compliant to avoid fines.Read more about what GDPR means for inbound marketing teams here or read how you can get started working on GDPR compliant campaigns here.

-If you don’t handle any data from Europe and are not based in the EU, GDPR won’t affect you.
+If you don’t handle any data from Europe and are not based in the EU, the GDPR won’t affect you.
 However, even businesses outside of the EU who handle personal data of data subjects who are in the Union must comply.
 And, businesses based in the EU handling personal data from outside the EU must also fully comply.

 Now you ask, is this a good thing?
 Does it cause trouble for me as an Inbound Marketer?
-In our opinion, it is a good thing and if you stick to the inbound principles (#purist) preparing for GDPR compliance should be a manageable process.
+In our opinion, it is a good thing and if you stick to the inbound principles (#purist) marketing in a GDPR compliant manner should be a manageable process.